viam-modules/event-manager/README.md

 *event-manager* is a Viam module that provides logic and eventing capabilities using the sensor component API through the viam:event-manager:eventing model.

-The event manager is can be used in conjunction with a mobile app or web app, which provides a user interface for configuring and managing events.
+The event manager can be used in conjunction with a mobile app or web app, which provides a user interface for configuring and managing events.

 The event manager can be configured with rules to evaluate, based on: